zx80/flask-simple-auth/README.md

 methods used by the `get_user` function, as described in the following sections.

 - `FSA_AUTH` governs the *how*: `none`, `httpd`, `basic`, `param`, `password`, `token`… as described in details in the next sections.
 Default is `httpd`.
+If a single scheme is provided, authentication will be `token` then the provided scheme, i.e. `token` are tried first anyway.
+To take full control of authentication scheme, provide an ordered list.
+Not that it does not always make much sense to mix some schemes.

 - `FSA_MODE` tells when to attempt authentication.